systronix/Systronix_LCM300/README.md

  length of ASCII data given in the LCM300 data sheet is almost always wrong.
 So we use the len value from the PMBus interface not the data sheet values.

 ## Functions
- - commandRawRead (int cmd, size_t count, char *data) useful mostly for debugging and exploration, it is how I discovered many things about the LCM300 data format.
+ - command_raw_read (int cmd, size_t count, char *data) useful mostly for debugging and exploration, it is how I discovered many things about the LCM300 data format.
 Read cmd for count bytes and store the data in char data[].
 This lets you try to print out the data as a string as well as inspecting it individually or as chars.
-This method does that so there is a lot of output for each call of the function.
-It produces output like this: cmd 0x99
-	 16 bytes avail
-	 0:0x07/ 1:0x45/E 2:0x4D/M 3:0x45/E 4:0x52/R 5:0x53/S 6:0x4F/O 7:0x4E/N 8:0x18/ 9:0xFF/ÿ 10:0xFF/ÿ 11:0xFF/ÿ 12:0xFF/ÿ 13:0xFF/ÿ 14:0xFF/ÿ 15:0xFF/ÿ
-	 0 mfr ID bytes read: EMERSONÿÿÿÿÿÿÿ
+ - command_ascii_read (int cmd, size_t length, char *data, bool debug)

 ## Examples
- - LCM300Q_MonitorDemo use commandRawRead to print out response to a command.
-Useful for exploration and debugging and likely little else.
-The first PMBus application I wrote.
+ - LCM300Q_CmdAsciiRead prints out a handful of ascii command values as proper length (read from the command response), null-terminated strings
+ - LCM300Q_CmdRawRead
+ - LCM300Q_V_I_Out_Read is a development test to verify "linear mode" data interpretation

 ### References
  - [PMBus 1.1 Spec in two parts](http://pmbus.org/) also see notes in cpp header file